Home / Travel / Free camping

-Free camping is where you park your vehicle in an acceptable place, such as a beach car park, and camp for free.
+Wild camping, or free camping is where you park your vehicle in an acceptable place, such as a beach car park, and camp for free.
 Camping is perhaps a misleading term.
 In most countries erecting a tent is not accepted, and you should ensure that all of your things remain in your vehicle.
 Sitting outside with a table and chairs is fine, as is hanging out your washing.
 The key thing is to make no noise and mess, leave the spot as you found it.

-The ups and downs of free camping
+The ups and downs of wild camping

 Free camping is a great way to reduce your daily costs, by not paying campsite fees.
 The downside is that you do not have the facilities that the campsite offers.
 For smaller vehicles, such as camper vans, the biggest problem is normally that you will not have a toilet or shower at the free camping location.
 Many beach side areas have cold water showers, and some have toilets.
 You can of course get a chemical toilet to store in your vehicle.
 Large vehicles often have a toilet and shower room.
 It is possible to work around the lack of facilities by using the beach showers and using toilets in local places such as bus stations, train stations, supermarkets and of course public toilets.
 If you have the nerve it is possible to enter a larger restaurant, when it's busy, and just use the toilets.
 It is unlikely anyone will notice or challenge you.
 You must respect the free camping area to ensure it's continued use.

-Security when free camping
+Security when wild camping

 Your vehicle is always at risk from thieves and damage not mater where you are.
 Free camping spots are known by locals and most leisure vehicles are very obvious.
 Always park sensible, never leave anything on display, and always lock your vehicle.
 If others are parking in the area park next to them, not just close to them.
 A vehicle is safer when in a pack of vehicles, rather than a lone vehicle on the edge of the pack.
 When you park up chat with the people camping around you.
-Don't be put off by people with dreadlocks or by surfers, which you will find in seaside areas.
-These people are normally very nice, friendly and also looking for a secure place to park.

 Permission